anthroprose/operations/README.md

 Included is a cloudformation template which will setup a 1:1 Min/Max ASG for garunteeing uptime of the instance.
 All data is stored under /opt which is an EBS Mountpoint in AWS.
 Snapshots are taken every hour and on boot/reboot the machine checks for old snapshots to mount under /opt instead of re-installing or re-creating the drive.
 At most you may loose up to 1 hour of data with this setup, small gaps in graphs.

-The Vagrantfile is not complete, but the CF Template and Chef Role are currently being used in Production.
-Please use github issues for any problems or feature requests.

 # Log Aggregation/Analysis
 * ElasticSearch
 * Logstash